whoisdsmith/BOOKMRKS-MTHRFCKR-II/Social/Twitter.md

 ---

-## Twitter
+### Twitter

 [Favorite tweet by @ChatGPT2049](https://twitter.com/ChatGPT2049/status/1607450079006171138) - Favorite tweet:

-.@adrian_twarog: ChatGPT 2.0 I created it...
-I coded it, and I'll show you how you can run it on your own local machine!
+.@adrian_twarog: ChatGPT 2.0 I created it… I coded it, and I'll show you how you can run it on your own local machine!
 Apparently, Chat GPT is all the craze, so check out how to build your own AI chatbot in my latest video!!!   https://t.co/KM2VNEO7Zc

  ChatGPT 2049 (@ChatGPT2049) Dec 26, 2022